-Stop Execution Tracing <Ctrl+Alt+T>
+Stop Tracing <Ctrl+Alt+T>

-This command causes the target to stop sending trace information to Dynamic C. You can also do this from within your program with the TRACEOFF macro.
+This command causes the target to stop sending trace information to Dynamic C. You can also do this from within your program with the \TRACEOFF macro.
 The sample program Samples/Demo4.c describes and uses this trace macro.

-Start Execution Tracing <Shift+Ctrl+T>
+Start Tracing <Shift+Ctrl+T>

 This command causes the target to send execution tracing information to Dynamic C based on the trace options you choose in the Debugger tab of the Project Options dialog.
-You can also do this from within your program with the TRACE and TRACEON macros.
+You can also do this from within your program with the \TRACE and \TRACEON macros.
 The sample program Samples/Demo4.c describes and uses these trace macros.

-Trace entries received are displayed in the Trace window (see Stack Trace (Ctrl+T)).
+Trace entries received are displayed in the Trace window (see "Trace (Alt+ F12)" on page 277).
 This menu command is only available if tracing is enabled in Project Options and Dynamic C is in run mode.